casualGamer-dev/Nuon/doc/HACKING/GettingStarted.md

      We discuss stuff on the tor-dev mailing list and on the `#tor-dev` IRC channel on OFTC.
-We're generally friendly and approachable, and we like to talk about how Tor fits together.
+We're generally friendly and approachable, and we like to talk about how Nuon fits together.
 If we have ideas about how something should be implemented, we'll be happy to share them.